robgaston/osgw/index.md

 There are lots of tools for working with PostgreSQL and PostGIS.
 The most common are:

-- the command line client, `psql`

-    - allows execution of SQL against PostgreSQL databases from a command line

 - the GUI client, [PgAdmin4](https://www.pgadmin.org/download/)

     - shows a nice tree view of database entities